qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_table_styling.rst

 Editable Cells
 ==============

 The table widget (respectively the cell renderer) do support inline editing of values.
-These widgets which are displayed for the inline editing can also be cutomized using the theming layer of qooxdoo.
+These widgets which are displayed for the inline editing can also be customized using the theming layer of qooxdoo.
 The following appearances are pre-defined:

  * table-editor-textfield
  * table-editor-selectbox